pollo2001/genny_portfolio/README.md

 ## **About Me** ✨ ✨

 **Hello!!!!** 👋
-You’ve stumbled on my portfolio!
-I’m Genaro Salazar Ruiz, a 2025 Electrical Engineering graduate from the University of California, San Diego.
-I am currently completing the Master of Advanced Studies in Wireless & Embedded Systems program at UCSD, gaining advanced practical experience in embedded systems, firmware, and signal processing.
+I’m Genaro Salazar Ruiz, a 2025 Electrical Engineering graduate from UCSD and a current MAS-WES student.
+I have 3+ years of experience building high-performance embedded systems, low-level firmware, and DSP pipelines, turning complex ideas into production-ready solutions.

 I have 3+ years of hands-on experience through a mix of professional work and projects, building high-performance embedded systems, low-level firmware, and DSP pipelines.
 I thrive on solving complex problems, optimizing systems for speed and accuracy, and turning ideas into production-ready solutions.